Sangeet Paul Choudary: Education

 Choudary is an alumnus of the Indian Institute of Technology (IIT) Kanpur, the Indian Institute of Management (IIM) Bangalore, and the Harvard Kennedy School of Government.
 At the 2016 annual convocation at his alma mater, IIM Bangalore, Choudary received special mention during the convocation speech by chief guest Nandan Nilekani, for his work on platform models.

 In 2020, Choudary received the Distinguished Alumnus Award at the Indian Institute of Management (IIM) Bangalore.
+According to the Bangalore Mirror, he is the youngest ever recipient of the award.
 Choudary received the award in recognition for his contribution to Industry and Thought Leadership.